Trump floats plan to end taxes on tips, though experts raise doubts

 “Relief is definitely needed for tip earners,” Pappageorge said in a statement over the weekend.
 “But Nevada workers are smart enough to know the difference between real solutions and wild campaign promises from a convicted felon.”

-The post Trump floats plan to end taxes on tips, though experts raise doubts appeared first on Kentucky Lantern.
+The post Trump floats plan to end taxes on tips, though experts raise doubts appeared first on SC Daily Gazette.